sjkelleyjr/Deadlock/chapters/chapter_17.md

 Vincent stood at the front of the room, wearing a polo shirt with the ByteSauce logo and a name tag that read "Innovation Facilitator."
 He was beaming with enthusiasm, which was always a bad sign.

 "Welcome, everyone!"
-Vincent said, clapping his hands together.
+Vincent proclaimed, clapping his hands together.
 "Today we're going to unlock your creative potential and discover breakthrough solutions to our biggest challenges.
 Innovation is the lifeblood of any successful organization, and we need to think unconventionally."

 Mack leaned over to Alex.
 "I'm already thinking unconventionally.
 The convention is being in this room, and I'm thinking about being anywhere else."